By Zora Benhamou, Hack My Age

 It’s important to realise that stress is part of everyday life.
 The right kind of stress is useful!
 Without it, we’d never be motivated at work or care what our loved ones think, and we wouldn’t be able to deal with dangerous situations.

-One interesting study highlights the idea that stress is only a problem if you perceive it that way.
+One interesting study highlights the idea that stress is only a problem if you perceive it to be that way.
 The negative effects of stress are evident, but only if you believe them to be.
 Or, as health and fitness professional Mark Sisson puts it, “Stressing over stress is what makes stress so stressful.”

 Chronic stress and ageing